A book and a platform for runners

 It began as a book.

-In writing it, the author kept running into the same problem: the ideas needed somewhere to live.
-A team needs a way to organize and stay engaged through the off-season and beyond — not just on practice days.
+In writing it, I kept running into the same problem: the ideas needed somewhere to live.
+A team needs a way to organize and stay engaged through the off-season and beyond, not just on practice days.

-So the platform was built first for one club — his kids' middle-school team.
+So I built the platform first for one club: my kids' middle-school team.
 It worked.
 Now it's opening up to help clubs, teams, and families everywhere raise healthy, smart, well-adjusted kids and adults through running.

 One team, three points of view